bloominstituteoftechnology/UI-III-Flexbox/README.md

 ## Stretch Goals:
 - [x] Add an anchor tag around the Great Idea logo and point the `href` to`index.html`
-- [ ] Create another page based on one of the navigation items in addition to services.
+- x ] Create another page based on one of the navigation items in addition to services.
 Try to create a layout that follows the patterns of the first two designs but with your own creative twist.
 Use lorem ipsum text for all your content.
 - [x] Introduce media queries into your services page to create a mobile view that stacks all the boxes on top of each other on phone but looks like the layout file on desktop.